replit/kaboom/doc/intro.md

 	area(),
 	outline(4),
 	pos(width(), height() - 48),
-	origin("botleft"),
+	anchor("botleft"),
 	color(255, 180, 255),
 	move(LEFT, 240),
 ]);
 ```

 A lot of these we have already seen you should know what they do, but some new ones here:
-- `origin()` defines the origin point of positioning.
+- `anchor()` defines the origin point of positioning.
 By default `pos()` defines the top left point of the shape, here we change it to the bottom left point because we want it to be just above the platform, so we give it Y position of `height() - 48`
 - `move()` makes it move towards a direction infinitely.
 In this case we move towards the `LEFT` by `480` pixels per second

 ![tree](intro/tree.png)